unoplatform/uno.chefs/doc/mvux/MVUXOverview.md

 uid: Uno.Recipes.MVUXOverview
 ---

-# How to persist or access serialized data in your application
+# How to Use MVUX in Your Application

 ## Problem